Learning Goals

 - Develop the ability to hear, identify, and work conceptually with elements of music such as rhythm, melody, harmony, timbre, texture, and form.

-- Develop an understanding of and the ability to read and realize musical notation.
+- Develop an understanding of and the ability to read and realize a range of musical notation styles.

-- Become familiar with a wide selection of musical literature and its associated eras, genres, and cultural sources.
+- Become familiar with a wide array of musical styles and genres and their cultural and historical

-- Develop the ability to theoretically analyze a variety of musical styles
+- Develop the ability to theoretically analyze a variety of musics.

 - Expand their skill level in researching and writing critically about music.

-- Develop skills of collaborative musicianship through participation in ensemble contexts.
+- Develop skills of collaborative musicianship through participation in ensemble contexts or applied study.

-Music department offerings are designed to provide an understanding of music through a study of styles and theory as well as performance opportunities.
-The curriculum is designed to integrate history and theory across historical periods and stylistic idioms while providing ensemble and applied music instruction as a basis for connecting practical and analytical aspects of the discipline.
-Students who complete a music major can pursue graduate study but also apply their knowledge of music to performing arts administration, music therapy and business applications.
+Music department offerings are designed to provide an understanding of music through a study of music history, culture, theory, technology, and creation, as well as performance opportunities.
+The curriculum is designed to integrate musicology, music theory, music technology, and music creation across a range of musical genres and styles, while providing ensemble and applied music instruction as a basis for connecting practical and analytical aspects of the discipline.
+Students who complete a music major can pursue graduate study but can also apply their knowledge of music to performing arts administration, music therapy, sound engineering, and music business applications.